bosborne/BioPythonUtils/README.md

 ### Commands

-- "Translate" translates the selected text, which can be one or more entries in Fasta format or 1 entry of plain text.
+- "Translate" translates the selected text, which can be one or more entries in Fasta format or 1 or more entries of plain text.
 For example:
 ~~~~
 >2
 atgctatcaatcgcgattctgcttctgctaatagcagagggctcctctcaaaattacaca